animeshgarv/Carbon_Emissions_AICTE/README.md

 ## 📌 Notes

-- This repository will be updated weekly as the project progresses.
+- This repository is being updated weekly as the project progresses.
-- All work is done independently as part of my internship assignment.
+- All work is part of a guided internship where I follow mentor inputs while contributing independently.
 - The project is a learning-focused journey, and feedback is always welcome!

 ---

 Thanks for visiting!
-Feel free to check out the notebooks and datasets, and stay tuned for upcoming weeks as I dive deeper into the modeling and insights.
+Stay tuned for further updates as I continue building on this foundation.